earthpulse/pytorchEO/README.md

 - [BigEarthNet](https://mlhub.earth/10.34911/rdnt.d2ce8i)
 - [LandCoverNet](http://bigearth.net/)

+## Challenges

+PytorchEO has been used in the following challenges:

+- [EUROAVIA](./challenges/euroavia_hackathon_21) Mission: European Students Space Hackathon, 2021.

 <!-- ### Build your own Datasets

 Using SCAN you can annotate your own data and access it directly through Pytorch EO. -->